-Instagram shares sample ad to prepare users for the real dealAlex Wagner - Deputy Managing Editor, News Desk
+Instagram shares sample ad to prepare users for the real dealAlex Wagner - Editorial Director of News and Content

 A few weeks after Instagram announced that its U.S. user base would soon see ads popping up in their feeds, the company today provided an update on the matter and share an example of what these ads will look like.

 Instagram says that the sample ad you see above will begin appearing in feeds this week to prepare users for the real deal.
 The ad features a "Sponsored" tag instead of a time stamp as well as a dots button below the image that allows users to hide an ad and provide feedback to help Instagram serve up more interesting ads in the future.